algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 Export blend recipe: The authorized users can export the formula and proportions of a blend to a file or print it for record keeping or sharing with other parties.

+Sommeliers and other wine experts can use the Krug Champagne algorithm to ensure that the champagne blends they purchase from the producer meet their desired taste and quality profiles.
+This can help them provide the best quality of Champagne to their customers.

+Industrial users, such as those responsible for the production of Krug Champagne, can use the algorithm to optimize the blending process and minimize wine waste.
+This can increase production efficiency and maximize profits.

+The Krug Champagne company itself can benefit from the project by increasing revenue and gaining a competitive advantage in the market.
+The algorithm can help improve efficiency, consistency in quality, and reduce production costs.

+The project team can also benefit from the Krug Champagne project by gaining experience in algorithm development and testing, project management, and collaboration with clients.

 # Data requirements

-Tank data: information about the various tanks available for blending, including their sizes, contents, and previous use history.
+Tank data: information about the various tanks available for blending, including their sizes, contents.

 Blending data: data on the different blends created during the testing phase, including their ingredients.